Website testing - best practices

 Live websites testing enables you to see the user path, his/her focus points, displayed ads, and so on.
-As a result you'll gain a recording for each tester (of his/her gaze and mouse) and a heatmap per tester.
-Note: there are no aggregated data for all testers due to technical limitations - each tester has a different path, screen resolution, display time per page, sees different ads, etc.).
-This kind of study can be done for a smaller number of testers, as it's a qualitative study.
-This is why there should be a specific command/message for testers, for example:
+As a result, you'll gain a recording for each participant (of his/her gaze and mouse) and a heatmap per participant.
+Note: there are no aggregated data for all participants due to technical limitations - each participant has a different path, screen resolution, display time per page, sees different ads, etc.).
+This kind of study can be done for a smaller number of participants, as it's a qualitative study.
+This is why there should be a specific command/message for participants, for example:

 - browse this website freely for a minute